 DWIGHT DAVID EISENHOWER TRANSPORTATION FELLOWSHIP PROGRAM

-The Dwight David Eisenhower Transportation Fellowship Program administered by the Center is funded by the United States Department of Transportation (USDOT).
+The Dwight David Eisenhower Transportation Fellowship Program (DDETFP) administered by the Center is funded by the United States Department of Transportation (USDOT).
 The DDE Transportation Fellowship Program is designed to:

 - Attract the nation’s brightest minds to the field of transportation

 - Enhance the careers of transportation professionals by encouraging them to seek advanced degrees

 - Retain top talent in the transportation community

 Applicants for the DDE Transportation Fellowship Award must be United States citizens.
 Applicants must be full-time students enrolled at the senior (BS), or graduate (MS and PhD) levels in an engineering or engineering-related program, e.g., urban planning, engineering management, construction, among other disciplines.